pabl-o-ce/crowdsec-tf-workshop-vms/README.md

 ## Setup
 ### Get AWS Credentials Access key and Secret Key
-Once you get the keys you need to create and define terraform.tfvars Create the file:
+Once you get the keys you need to create and define terraform.tfvars:
 ```
 touch ./terraform.tfvars
 ```